You must be the owner of a scenario or have been granted editor access to make changes. Owners can designate others as editors.

 - Name and description — Adjust the title and summary learners see in the library.

-- Difficulty – Set the challenge level tag (Easy, Medium, Hard, Very Hard, or custom).
-Please note: Changing the tag will not change the actual difficulty of the scenario.
+- Difficulty — Set the challenge level tag (Easy, Medium, Hard, Very Hard, or custom).
+Note: changing the tag does not change the actual difficulty of the scenario.

 - Tags — Organize scenarios into themes or skill categories for easier search and filtering.